fc-0808/cheapcc/README.md

 - The frontend collects the buyer's name and email before showing the PayPal button.
 - These values are sent to the backend and stored in the PayPal order's `custom_id` field as a JSON string.
 - When the webhook is received, the handler parses `custom_id` to retrieve the original name and email for storage in Supabase.

+## How Apple Pay Integration Works

+- The integration uses PayPal's Apple Pay SDK component
+- The checkout page automatically detects if Apple Pay is available on the user's device and browser
+- If available, both PayPal and Apple Pay buttons are displayed
+- The same order creation and capture flow is used for both payment methods
+- Both payment methods use the same webhook handling and order processing

 ## Testing the Integration